vanling/docs/configuration/flows/operations.md

 - **Condition Rules** — Create conditions with [Filter Rules](/reference/filter-rules).

+If the Filter Rule is configured properly, a `null` value will be appended under its Flow Object operation key, regardless of if the condition was met or not.
+If the condition is misconfigured, it will append an array containing an object you can use to help debug the misconfiguration.
+This object has two keys of importance `_original`, which will have the Flow Object, and `details`, which will provide information to help identify the misconfiguration.

 ## Run Script

 <video autoplay playsinline muted loop controls title="Run Script">